Savvythelegend/PGDocs/docs/samples.md

-# Examples
+﻿# Examples
 <!-- SPDX-License-Identifier: CC-BY-4.0 -->

 The examples show configuration files for setting up your PostgreSQL cluster.

-!!!
-Important
+:::important
-    These examples are for demonstration and experimentation purposes.
+These examples are for demonstration and experimentation
+    purposes.
 You can execute them on a personal Kubernetes cluster with Minikube or Kind, as described in [Quick start](quickstart.md).

-!!!
-Seealso "Reference"
+:::info ""
 For a list of available options, see [API reference](cloudnative-pg.v1.md).

 ## Basics